GoogleCloudPlatform/professional-services/tools/slo-generator/docs/stackdriver.md

 **&rightarrow; Ratio of custom application requests with valid HTTP status codes**

-> "We have a custom application sending performance logs to Stackdriver and we want to compute the proportion of HTTP requests that return a valid HTTP status code" -- <cite>SRE Engineer</cite>
+> We have a custom application sending performance logs to Stackdriver and we want to compute the proportion of HTTP requests that return a valid HTTP status code
+>
+> -- <cite>SRE Engineer</cite>

 A common way to achieve this is to create a `Stackdriver Monitoring` **log-based metric** from your application logs using a regex to extract the HTTP code as one of the metric labels.